-Express Network
+Commuter Network

-Express routes are designed primarily to serve commute trips to and from downtown Pittsburgh and Oakland, and reverse commute trips to suburban destinations such as shopping centers and Pittsburgh International Airport.
-These routes are designed to provide faster service than a local service route, either by way of only serving certain bus stops or by using a fixed guideway or highway for part of its journey.
-Most express routes only operate during commute hours, but others that serve unique commute patterns, such as hospitals or the airport, may run all day.
+Commuter routes are designed primarily to serve commute trips to and from downtown Pittsburgh and Oakland, and reverse commute trips to suburban destinations such as shopping centers and Pittsburgh International Airport.
+These routes should be designed to provide faster service than a local service route, either by way of only serving certain bus stops or by using a fixed guideway or highway for part of its journey.
+Some Commuter routes may operate similarily to a local route for peak service due to lack of ridership demands outside of typically commuter hours.
+Most Commuter routes only operate during commute hours, but others that serve unique commute patterns, such as hospitals or the airport, may run all day.